GusMtz787/quad_ibvs_quaternions/README.md

 pwm_values.z = pwm_signal(2) * 0.001;
 ```

-> **Note:** the order of the PWMs were changed.
+> **NOTE:** the order of the PWMs were changed.
 First, remember that the **order** of the motors from the **allocation matrix** was specified as 1 being the upper-left motor, 2 the downward-left, 3 the downward-right, and 4 the upper-right.
 Now, the variable _pwm_values_ contains the **correct order** in which the **output pins of the NAVIO2** are **conected** to the motors, which is **different from the one presented for matrix** $\boldsymbol{A}$.
 Therefore, considering the w,x,y,z subsets of the variable _pwm_values_ as motors 1,2,3,4 respectively, then motor 1 is the upper-right one, 2 the downward-left, 3 upper-left, and finally 4 the downward-right one.
 This explains the **change of order** undergone in the previous code of block, apart from the multiplication operation.

 ### PWM sender node

 Now that the PWM values are known, the software will interact with the hardware of the NAVIO2.
-To achieve this, the Python script _set_pwm.py_ initializes the ESCs and sends the values throughout the whole experiment.
+To achieve this, another **ROS package** named _pwm_package_ was created with the purpose of isolating the scripts that just perform the calculations and those that interact with the hardware.
+The Python script _set_pwm.py_ **arms the ESCs** and **sends the PWM values** needed to control the QUAV throughout the whole experiment.

-At this stage, much of the code to interact with the NAVIO2 hardware was extracted from their Github page, which can be found here: [https://github.com/emlid/Navio2](https://github.com/emlid/Navio2).
+> **NOTE:** At this stage, much of the code to interact with the NAVIO2 hardware was extracted from their **Github page**, which can be found here: [https://github.com/emlid/Navio2](https://github.com/emlid/Navio2).

+#### Accessing PWM available pins

-First of all, to interact with the PWM pins we need to access them, as seen in the offcial scripts from NAVIO2, we achieve this using the with() operator from Python.
-As seen in line 76, all four PWM pins are accessed in this way:
+First of all, to interact with the PWM pins we need to have **access** to them.
+As seen in the offcial NAVIO2's Github documentation, we achieve this using the **with()** operator from Python.
+In line 76, all four PWM pins are accessed in this way:

 ```c++
 with navio2.pwm.PWM(PWM_OUTPUT_MOTOR_1) as pwm1, navio2.pwm.PWM(PWM_OUTPUT_MOTOR_2) as pwm2, navio2.pwm.PWM(PWM_OUTPUT_MOTOR_3) as pwm3, navio2.pwm.PWM(PWM_OUTPUT_MOTOR_4) as pwm4: